 Our Beginnings:

-Ross Young, County Extension Director (at the time– until he retired in January of 2022), got together a group of people who shared his concern and vision.
-They met in January, 2012 to begin the daunting task of documenting the barns.
-Representatives from the Madison County School District, the 4-H Club, the Madison County Library, The News-Record Sentinel, the Madison County Tourism Development Authority, Mars Hill College Center for Regional Studies, Madison County Economic Development, the Genealogical Society and the Community Centers joined with the County Extension office representatives to brainstorm how to tackle this challenge.
-In August of 2012, we formed the non-profit corporation ”Appalachian Barn Alliance” to further our goals and to better enable us to preserve our barns in history and in fact.
-Some of the members of that original committee formed the Board, while others still serve either as committee members or on the Advisory Council.
-In August of 2013, we received our 501(c)(3) status.
+Realizing the need to record our county’s agricultural history before we lose those stories, Sandy Stevenson (Director of the Madison County Visitor Center) and Ross Young (County Extension Director at the time– until he retired in January of 2022), got together a group of people who shared their concern and vision.
+They met in January, 2012 to begin the daunting task of preserving the heritage and creating a pride in the Southern Appalachian rural culture.
+Representatives from the Madison County School District, the 4-H Club, the Madison County Library, The News-Record Sentinel, the Madison County Tourism Development Authority, Mars Hill College Center for Regional Studies, Madison County Economic Development, the Genealogical Society, the Community Centers, County Extension office representatives to brainstorm how to tackle this challenge.
+In August of 2012, Sandy Stevenson and four others (Nancy Anders, Rob Kraft, Gene Rogers, and Diane C. Van Helden) formed the non-profit corporation ”Appalachian Barn Alliance” to further our goals and to better enable us to preserve our heritage with the focus on our barns in history and in fact.
+Those four members of that original committee formed the Board , while others from that original grassroots committee continued to serve either as committee members or, as Ross Young chose to do, on the Advisory Council.
+In August of 2013, the ABA received our 501(c)(3) status.

 More about our goals and accomplishments